-A variety of authors have commented that health promotion programs typically lack a theoretical foundation or are based on a conceptual model that does not conform to the current values and norms of health promotion practice (Bauer et al., 2003; King, 1994; Stokols, 1996; Whitehead, 2004).
-Commonly, environmental, social, cultural, economic, and political influences are given scant or no attention within health promotion theories.
+A variety of authors have commented that health promotion programs typically lack a theoretical foundation or are based on a conceptual model that does not conform to the current values, norms, and language of health promotion practice (Bauer et al., 2003; King, 1994; Stokols, 1996; Whitehead, 2004; Whitehead, 2010).
+Commonly, environmental, social, cultural, economic, holistic, and political influences are given scant or no attention within health promotion theories.
 These factors may well be some of the main reasons a health promotion program that has its design based on a particular theory is not as effective as the author hoped it would be.

-Whitehead (2001a) commented that the reliance on health education theories and frameworks may actually pose a barrier to progress in the arena of health promotion.
+Whitehead (2001a) commented that the reliance on health education theories and frameworks might actually pose a barrier to progress in the arena of health promotion.
 He emphasized that if the confusion persists between health education and health promotion theories and models, it will be increasingly difficult for nurses to identify when they are implementing health promotion activities and programs.
-Whitehead (2006) suggested that without a clear theoretical basis, it would not be possible to move forward or ensure that the health promotion components of nursing practice are recognizable.
+In addition, as long as nursing practice relies more heavily on medical frameworks than on holistic theories, nursing cannot assume a more active role in health promotion practice (Whitehead, 2010).
+Whitehead (2006) suggested that without a clear theoretical basis, it will not be possible to move forward or ensure that the health promotion components of nursing practice are recognizable.

-As we have seen, there has been a shift from individually focused health education to community and environmentally-based health promotion.
+As we have seen, there has been a shift from individually focused health education to community and environmentally based health promotion.
 There has also been a shift from illness-focused priorities, such as disease prevention and health protection, to a focus on complete physical, emotional, and social well-being.
 We will see if these new priorities show up in the theories and models that are currently providing guidance to practice, research, and education in the health promotion field.